This post may contain affiliate links. Please read our disclosure policy.

 Recipe Tips and Tricks

-• Make it Your Own.
+• Spice It Up.
 While this applesauce is scrumptious with nothing else in it, you can’t go wrong with a little personalization.
 Add your sweetener of choice, stir in pumpkin puree, or load it up with cinnamon and/or pumpkin pie spice.

-• Pick the Right Apples.
-We enjoy using a mix of tart apples (such as Granny Smith, McIntosh, Johnathan, Harlson, and Cortland) and sweet apples (such as Honeycrisp, Gala, Pink Lady, Fuji, Golden Delicious) for the best homemade applesauce, but you can use any variety you enjoy.
-Just make sure they’re ripe and juicy.
+• Pick the Best Apples.
+For the best, most complex applesauce, use a mix of tart apples (such as Granny Smith, McIntosh, Johnathan, Harlson, and Cortland) and sweet apples (such as Honeycrisp, Gala, Pink Lady, Fuji, Golden Delicious).
+Make sure they’re ripe and juicy.

-• Peel the Apples (Or Don’t).
+• Peel or Don’t Peel—the Choice is Yours.
 If you want a chunky applesauce, peel your apples.
-Since the applesauce will be mashed instead of blended, it’s important the peels are removed or the texture will be off.
-If you want the fastest possible prep, don’t mind a darker-colored applesauce, and don’t mind pureeing the sauce until it’s very smooth, make your Instant Pot applesauce with peels on.
+Since the applesauce will be mashed instead of blended, the peels must be removed or the texture will be off.
+If you like a smooth applesauce and don’t mind a darker color (the peels will make the applesauce a rich golden brown), leave the peels on, then puree until smooth at the end.
 Plus, the peels have vitamins!

 Instant Pot Applesauce